 Are you getting ready to embark on a health journey but feeling overwhelmed with all of the changes you need to make?
+Want to know how to make healthier food choices?
 Here are fifteen healthier food choices that are easy to make when grocery shopping!

 I’m a NASM certified personal trainer, but I’ve mentioned in many posts that I struggle with cravings and overeating OFTEN.

 I don’t always feel in control when it comes to food, but one thing I know is that I’m not giving up!

 Psst!
 Need help with nutrition?
 Check out my self-paced nutrition course for weight loss!

 I felt like I needed to write this post for the thousands of other people who struggle with the eating portion more than the exercise side of it.

 I personally feel addicted to coffee, chocolate, and carbs.
 Those are the things that I overeat and are usually sending me over my calorie range.

 (I am not one of those people that advocates eliminating any foods completely and forever, but I know for a fact that most of us could scale way back on consuming these things!)

 Because I know this, I try to make healthier choices accordingly.

 But for a long time, I didn’t really pay attention to my unhealthy habits.
 It took me a lot of time to develop the bad habits, and it took me a lot of time and reflection to later identify them.